Discover more than 60+ of the best things to do in London with this handy guide. From the classics to the downright

 If you’re looking to replicate it and up your own style stakes, head on over to Camden Market and pick up some very chic souvenirs.

 If you end up buried in Highgate Cemetery, then you just know you’ve made it.
 Possibly not for a great reason, but made it nonetheless.

-It may be a bit of an unusual choice but I do highly recommend going for a stroll amongst the graves.
+It may be a bit of an unusual choice but we do highly recommend going for a stroll amongst the graves.
+The overgrown cemetery is really quite something.
+Not least because it’s the final resting place of many notable people.
 Make sure you pick up a map so you can find the most famous ones like Karl Marx.

 A sprawling green space, Hampstead Heath is one of London’s largest and oldest public parks.
 It’s perfect for a walk or a picnic.

 Perhaps the most popular and unique attraction, however, are the three outdoor swimming pools on offer.
 They’re especially perfect for a warm summer’s day, although the chills don’t deter plucky Londoners in the colder months either.

 Tucked away in a quiet but beautiful part of London, Little Venice feels like an escape to a different city.
 No, there aren’t as many canals as in Venice but the combination of colourful boats (some of which are home to cafes, restaurants and even a theatre) and pretty canals is a winning one.